 Well-preserved throughout the years, it is considered one of the best remaining examples of classical castle construction in the world.

-All of the chimneys, gates, walls, and most of the buildings retain their substance and decoration, which dates to the High Middle Ages.
+The chimneys, gates, walls, and most buildings retain their substance and decoration, which dates to the High Middle Ages.

 Combined with a small collection of other parts of the landscape, including a cathedral, the castle has received a world heritage nomination.